lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ##### How do I pick a modifier other than space?

 You will need AHK installed (https://autohotkey.com/).
 Edit D2SpaceModifier.ahk in the "Source Code" folder by replacing the word "Space" on lines 3 and 4 with what ever key you want such as "x" for example.
+Here is a list of some AHK keys with unique names if you wish to bind to one of those (https://autohotkey.com/docs/KeyList.htm).
 Place your edited script in your StartUp folder instead of the exe (or compile a new exe yourself).
 Restart your computer and finish installation and tweaking as usual.

 ### Made a cool keyboard layout and want to share it?